adatia/rendezvous/README.md

 # Welcome to Rendezvous!

-Hello everyone at Surfboard!
-Thanks for checking out my challenge!
 Rendezvous is a platform for users to run investor meetings in.
-I hope you enjoy!

 ### Built With